-Napping can be great!
-But sometimes when you wake up after a nap, you feel groggy, almost as if you are more tired than you were before taking the nap.
+A good nap is a wonderful thing.
+But sometimes they can leave us feeling groggy, or even more tired than we were before taking the nap.
 Why does this happen?
 According to Dr. Michael Breus, “If you take it longer than 30 minutes, you end up in deep sleep.
 Have you ever taken a nap and felt worse when you woke up?
 That’s what’s happening — you’re sleeping too long and you’re going into a stage of sleep that’s very difficult to get out of.”

 Do you know what your personal cancer risk is?
 Take this quiz to find out: www.collective-evolution.com/a/cancer-quiz